The future of farming and the 4 pillars leading to agriculture 4.0

 3. Sustainability for field preservation

-We cannot talk about a smart farming model without consideration of natural resources.
+We cannot talk about an agriculture 4.0 model without consideration of natural resources.
 It’s undeniable that we need to produce in a more sustainable way to ensure the perennity of our arable lands.
 The global agribusiness industry places strict regulations on the use of chemicals including fertilizers and phytosanitary products for crop production.
 Parameters like postharvest intervals and max dosage applied still fluctuate greatly between countries and regions.
 To ensure compliance and close follow-up of chemical application, a smart farming solution should structure dosage information by crop/region and be able to trigger alerts in case of excess.

-Other sustainable practices that can be supported by a smart agricultural software include:
+Other sustainable practices that can be supported by agricultural 4.0 include:

 - Crop rotation for healthy plantations and prevention of depleting soil nutrients